 Structure of Galena

-Chemically, galena is known as lead sulfide - PbS.
+Chemically, galena is a lead sulfide - PbS.
 The mineral may also contain other metals such as copper, arsenic, bismuth, antimony, and most importantly, silver.
-Structure of galena is capable to accomodate up to 20 % of silver instead of lead.
+Structure of galena is capable to accommodate up to 20 % of silver instead of lead.
 Galena crystallizes into cubic forms often, though it can take on octahedral or tabular shapes as well.
 Combinations of cubes and octahedrons are common, some of these are labeled as galena variety steinmannite.
 Lead and sulfur atoms form cubic units similar to the halite structure.

 Various crystal shapes and combinations of galena crystals.
 Drawings by Crystal Shapes.